Tod8Cruz/seb-win-refactoring/README.md

 * x86 -> c:\Program Files (x86)\Windows Kits\10\bin\x86\
 * x64 -> c:\Program Files (x86)\Windows Kits\10\bin\x64\
 7. Next, depends on your system architecture (I assume you have 64bit windows installed), copy to clipboard a path to "signtool.exe"
-8. We need to make that path accessible from Windows command line.
+8. We need to make sure that path is accessible from Windows command line.
 Go to Environment System settings:
 * Press WIN + PAUSE buttons on a keyboard
 * Click the "Advanced System Settings" link on the left.
 In the next dialog, you will see the Environment Variables... button in the bottom of the Advanced tab.
 * Under the lower table (System variables) click "Create" and give a name "Win10SDK", and paste a path you have copied at step 7.